Robert L. Johnson: Career

-By January 2009, Ion Media had another subchannel network, Urban TV, in the works with him targeted to African-Americans.
+By January 2009, Ion Media had another subchannel network, Urban TV, in the works with him targeted to black Americans.
 Axiom Bank N.A.
 Maitland, Florida, was founded by Robert Johnson, who also founded the Black Entertainment Network (BET).
 As of 2013, Johnson was a member of the board of directors for RLJ Lodging Trust, RLJ Entertainment, Inc., KB Home, Lowe's Companies, Inc., Strayer Education, Think Finance, Inc., NBA Board of Governors, The Business Council, and the Smithsonian Institution's National Museum of African American History and Culture.
 Johnson has also served as a member of the board of directors for several other companies and organizations, including US Airways, Hilton Hotels, General Mills, the United Negro College Fund, and Deutsche Bank's Americas Advisory Board.

-Johnson became the first African-American majority club owner of a major American sports league team with his 2002 purchase of the Charlotte Bobcats.
+Johnson became the first black American majority club owner of a major American sports league team with his 2002 purchase of the Charlotte Bobcats.
 In 2010, Johnson sold his majority stake in the Charlotte Bobcats to Michael Jordan.

+It has been rumored that Johnson named the Bobcats after himself.

 In 2016, Johnson finalized a partnership agreement with AMC Networks through his RLJ Company after launching his own video on demand streaming service Urban Movie Channel in 2014.
 According to the agreement, AMC will use its programming and distribution clout to benefit Acorn and UMC.
-Additionally, the RLJ-AMC partnership will allow for greater investment in content from African-American creatives, Johnson emphasized.
+Additionally, the RLJ-AMC partnership will allow for greater investment in content from black American creatives, Johnson emphasized.
 The agreement called for AMC to provide RLJ with a $60 million loan on a seven-year term and $5 million on a one-year term.
 AMC has received warrants to purchase at least 20 million shares or the equivalent of 50.1% of the company.
 The time frame for exercising those warrants is open-ended, AMC said.